Early Vatican Museums Tour: The Best of the Sistine Chapel

 - No photography or filming is permitted in the Sistine Chapel.

-- The special access passage between the Sistine Chapel and St. Peter's Basilica is closed on Wednesdays and is subject to other unexpected closures during special celebrations/festivities, including the Easter ceremonies.
+- The special access passage between the Sistine Chapel and St. Peter's Basilica is closed on Wednesdays and Saturdays and is subject to other unexpected closures during special celebrations/festivities, including the Easter ceremonies.
 On such days we will offer a more in-depth tour of the Museums.
 We are unable to provide refunds or discounts.

 About Rome